ryankinal/campaignnotes/koi-clan/notes.md

 * Tsuru has been writing letters to Fox and Hare
 	* Should postpone meetings
 	* Telling Haruto to shut up, send no messages, and hide
-* Fumemtsu has been investigating and failing, then finds Tsuru
+* Fumetsu has been investigating and failing, then finds Tsuru
 	* They talk about what to do
 	* Tsuru's suspicions
 		* Assassination related to Kitayama?